Growth of religion

 Growth of religion involves the spread of individual religions and the increase in the numbers of religious adherents around the world.
 In sociology, desecularization is the proliferation or growth of religion, most commonly after a period of previous secularization.
 Statistics commonly measure the absolute number of adherents, the percentage of the absolute growth per-year, and the growth of converts in the world.

 Studies in the 21st century suggest that, in terms of percentage and worldwide spread, Islam is the fastest-growing major religion in the world.
-A comprehensive religious forecast for 2050 by the Pew Research Center predicts that the global Muslim population will grow at a faster rate than the Christian population – primarily due to the average younger age and higher fertility rate of Muslims.
-It is projected that birth rates – rather than conversion – will prove the main factor in the growth of any given religion.
-While according to other various scholars and sources Pentecostalism – a Protestant Christian movement – is the fastest growing religion in the world, this growth is primarily due to religious conversion and denomination switching among Christians.
+A comprehensive religious forecast for 2050 by the Pew Research Center predicts that the global Muslim population will grow at a faster rate than the Christian population – primarily due to the average younger age, and higher fertility rate of Muslims.
+Religious conversion has no net impact on the Muslim population growth.
+In fact, conversion will have little impact on the size of religious groups.
+Pew projects that religious people will increase by 2050 due to increasing fertility rates in religious countries and decreasing fertility rates in less religious countries.

+It is projected that birth rate – rather than conversion – will prove the main factor in the growth of any given religion.
+While according to other various scholars and sources Pentecostalism – a Protestant Christian movement – is the fastest growing religion in the world, this growth is primarily due to religious conversion.

 Counting the number of converts to a religion can prove difficult.
 Although some national censuses ask people about their religion, they do not ask if they have converted to their presently espoused faith.
 Additionally, in some countries, legal and social consequences make conversion difficult.
-For example, individuals can receive a capital punishment if they openly leave Islam in some Muslim countries.
+For example, individuals can receive capital punishment if they openly leave Islam in some Muslim countries.

 Statistical data on conversion to and from Islam are scarce.
-According to a study published in 2011 by Pew Research, what little information is available may suggests that religious conversion has no net impact on the Muslim population, as the number of people who convert to Islam is roughly similar to those who leave Islam.
+According to a study published in 2011 by Pew Research, what little information is available may suggest that religious conversion has no net impact on the Muslim population, as the number of people who convert to Islam is roughly similar to those who leave Islam.